-Despite the demonstrated superiority of central hemodynamic parameters, including SBPc, DBPc central BP, PWV, and AIx, these are not currently included in the clinical guidelines as cut-off indicators or for the development of targets for therapeutic or pharmacologic interventions.
+Despite the demonstrated superiority of central hemodynamic parameters, including SBPc, DBPc central BP, PWV, and AIx, these are not currently included in the clinical guidelines as cutoff indicators or for the development of targets for therapeutic or pharmacologic interventions.
 In this vein, many patients are not getting optimized management of their CVD prevention and management.
 Even more concerning when measuring traditional risk factors is the potential to overlook patients appearing normal who have underlying cardiovascular abnormalities and subclinical atherosclerosis and/or CVD.
 Standard techniques' usual methods to evaluate cardiovascular and metabolic disorders in primary care may underestimate or simply cannot identify actual cardiovascular risk [5,6,21,27,28].

-Even the advent of 24-hour ambulatory blood pressure monitoring (ABPM), it still only measures peripheral blood pressure, missing the central pressure measurements that are is a critical markers of arterial stiffness central pressure load, that leads to potential organ damage, and left ventricular hypertrophy (LVH) [29,30].
-If physicians are provided information about their patients' central blood pressure, such as central pulse pressure (PPao), PWVao, SBPc, and aortic AIx, they can better evaluate the overall vascular health of their patients and determine if a more aggressive diagnostic evaluation or treatment is warranted [31].
+Even with the advent of 24-h ambulatory blood pressure monitoring (ABPM), it still only measures peripheral blood pressure, missing the central pressure measurements that are a critical markers of arterial stiffness central pressure load, that leads to potential organ damage, and left ventricular hypertrophy (LVH) [5,21].
+If physicians are provided information about their patients' central blood pressure, such as central pulse pressure (PPao), PWVao, SBPc, and aortic AIx, they can better evaluate the overall vascular health of their patients and determine if a more aggressive diagnostic evaluation or treatment is warranted [29].

 2.3.
-Central hemodynamics, cardiometabolic risk factors and risk stratification
+Central hemodynamics, cardiometabolic risk factors, and risk stratification

-The National Cholesterol Education Program Adult Treatment Panel issued revised guidelines concerning strategies for treating dyslipidemia to prevent cardiovascular disease.
-32,33 These guidelines focus on recognizing metabolic syndrome and diabetes as disorders in need of more aggressive treatment.
+The National Cholesterol Education Program Adult Treatment Panel issued revised guidelines concerning strategies for treating dyslipidemia to prevent cardiovascular disease [30,31].
+These guidelines focus on recognizing metabolic syndrome and diabetes as disorders in need of more aggressive treatment.
 Based on these guidelines, millions of additional individuals may be considered eligible for drug therapy.
-Therefore, a more aggressive approach of identifying at-risk patients using noninvasive central hemodynamic parameters may lower BP, blood lipid, and body composition thresholds via pharmacologic and therapeutic lifestyle interventions earlier in the disease progression.
+Therefore, a more aggressive approach to identifying at-risk patients using noninvasive central hemodynamic parameters may lower BP, blood lipid, and body composition thresholds through pharmacologic and therapeutic lifestyle interventions earlier in the disease progression.
 A considerable challenge for physicians, especially in primary care, exists to identify patients who do not yet meet the criteria for drug therapy but would nevertheless benefit from more aggressive treatment.
-This large group of patients are usually identified as intermediate risk, assessed by statistical risk scoring methods such as Framingham risk score and coronary artery calcium (CAC) score [34,35].
-The previously mentioned Arteriograph device, which requires only a single brachial cuff and produces accurate noninvasive central pressure measurements, offers clinical evidence that can be utilized to identify younger, apparently healthy patients who are silently at cardiovascular risk [36].
+This large group of patients is usually identified as intermediate risk, assessed by statistical risk scoring methods such as Framingham risk score and coronary artery calcium (CAC) score [32,33].
+The previously mentioned arteriography device, which requires only a single brachial cuff and produces accurate noninvasive central pressure measurements, offers clinical